kylezeeuwen/ds-stackoverflow2020-analysis/blog/notes.md

+Candidate Questions:
+---
+ * Can I predict CDN vs US vs AU vs ENG ?
+    * no it appears not on first pass : notebook/milestone/country_prediction_fail_attempt1.ipyn

+ * Are there differences in technology interest by region ?
+   * would be stronger if using GDP by sector to determine sector similarities and see if code interest correlates

+ * do some groups withold salary info more ?
+   * by country
+   * by age
+   * by education

 Data Quality Notes:
 ---
-  * CompTotal is a mess, refer to ConvertedComp
+  * (DONE) CompTotal is a mess, refer to ConvertedComp
-  * Should transform columns (discuss how and why):
+  * (DONE) Should transform columns (discuss how and why):
     * YearsCode -> exclude 'Less than 1 year' and 'More than 50 years'
     * YearsCodePro -> exclude 'Less than 1 year' and 'More than 50 years'
     * Age1stCode -> exclude 'Younger than 5 years' , 'Older than 85'

-Summary Questions:
----
- * Can I predict CDN vs US vs AU vs ENG ?
- * Are there differences in technology interest by region ?
-   * would be stronger if using GDP by sector to determine sector similarities and see if code interest correlates